maxwshen/piu-annotate/artifacts/chartstructs/README.md

     chart data (7/28), up to Phoenix v2.01.

 092424
-    Most current collection with 3839 stepcharts, with up-to-date .ssc parsing on fakes and warps.
+    3839 stepcharts, with improved .ssc parsing on fakes and warps.
+    Contains phoenix-accessible stepcharts, from Rayden repo (7/29) and ArrowEclipse chart data (7/28), up to Phoenix v2.01.

+120524
+    Merges lines that are very close in time.
     Contains phoenix-accessible stepcharts, from Rayden repo (7/29) and ArrowEclipse chart data (7/28), up to Phoenix v2.01.